 This is the standard style used in Psychology, but it is also widely used in other disciplines, especially in the Social Sciences.
 It is one of the many variants of the Harvard style.

-The Publication manual of the American Psychological Association, 6th ed is available in the Library.
+Concise rules of APA style, 6th ed is available in the Library.

 Chicago Manual of Style

 The Chicago Manual of Style is the most widely consulted of all style manuals.
 It includes provisions for footnote referencing and author-date referencing.

 The Chicago Manual's footnote referencing system is widely used in the arts and humanities.

 Online resources for 16th ed:

 The manual of the Council of Science Editors (CSE) is now in its seventh edition.
 It was first issued in 1960 by the Council of Biology Editors and is still sometimes referred to as the CBE manual.
 It is widely used in the life sciences, and its provisions are applicable to other scientific disciplines also.

 The CSE manual recommends a numbered referencing system, where the reference list is arranged alphabetically by author and numbered accordingly.

 Scientific style and format: the CSE manual for authors, editors, and publishers, 7th ed is available in the Library.